 While back pain can arise for a variety of reasons, there are a few specific movements that are more likely to cause injury.
 There are also some career options that can make you more prone to spinal damage, and here are 10 careers that can carry the highest risk of injury.

 Construction workers are required to perform a number of physically demanding tasks, many of them for multiple hours at a time.
 Performing repetitive motions can wear down muscles and lead to overuse injuries or muscle compensations.
-Construction workers are also at risk for falling, which can commonly cause back injuries.
+Construction workers are also at risk of falling, which can commonly cause back injuries.

 It is always important to maintain proper posture in every task you are performing.
 This can limit muscle strains and back problems.
 If you are at risk of falling, be sure to be harnessed in to prevent serious injury from occurring.